 7.4.2 In accordance with the position descriptions set forth in Attachment 2, Master Agreement Terms and Conditions, Exhibit F, Classifications, provide pricing for the following:

-7.4.3 For each of the job classifications listed and for each of the three possible terms considered for this effort, provide the following: actual temporary employee take-home pay rate (rate reflected on temporary employee’s paycheck) and bill rate ranges, proposed by the agency, or for the proposed subcontractors, proposed subcontractor billing rate ranges, as applicable.
+7.4.3 For each of the job classifications listed and for each of the three possible terms considered for this effort, provide the following: actual temporary employee take-home pay rate (rate reflected on temporary employee’s paycheck).

 7.4.4 The eventual billing rates will be calculated by multiplying the applicable salary rate or subcontractor billing rate, as proposed in response to paragraph 7.4.4 by the appropriate mark-up, which is to be retained by the agency from the State’s payment for the agency’s services rendered.
 For each of the three possible terms considered for this effort, provide the following mark-up rates: